Support Her

 Fuel Her Fire is here to change that.

-We provide fast, judgment-free microgrants to young women aged 18 to 29 who are working or studying in trades, tech, mechanics, construction, engineering, and other male-dominated industries.
-Whether she needs help with rent, certification fees, tools, groceries, or therapy, we are here to offer the support that helps her keep going.
+We provide fast, judgment-free micro-grants to young women aged 18 to 29 who are working or studying in trades, tech, mechanics, construction, engineering, and other male-dominated industries.
+Whether she needs help with rent, certification fees, tools, groceries, or therapy, we are here to offer the support that helps her stay on track.

 This is not charity.